Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: INTRODUCTION

 In other words, it is a simple multiple linear model at each given point of the space, but as the explanatory variables and the parameters of this linear regression model depend on space, this formalism allows us to take into account any spatial nonlinearities of the phenomenon under study (see, for example, \cite{gwr:spatial-nonstat}).
 It should be noted that this model is more general than land-use regression models (see \cite{hoek2008review} for a review) allowing to assess spatial variation of a phenomena through the use of explanatory variables which are maps.

-The additional flexibility provided by GWR allowing spatially varying coefficients, makes it possible to model the fact that by moving a micro-sensor, the coefficients of its calibration model change according to position.
-In other words, micro-sensor measurements can be impacted differently from one environment to another.
+The additional flexibility provided by GWR allowing spatially varying coefficients, makes it possible to model the fact that by moving a low-cost sensor, the coefficients of its calibration model change according to position.
+In other words, low-cost sensor measurements can be impacted differently from one environment to another.
 This was highlighted for example in the previous study carried out by the authors in Rouen (see \cite{BobbiaStatistical2025}).

-In this article, we illustrate the application of calibration methods based on the GWR paradigm to the so-called Antwerp dataset (\cite{Dataset_Anvers, Data_Anvers}) proposed by the Joint Research Center to study AirSensEUR micro-sensors (\cite{ASE_TechA, ASE_TechB}).
-Antwerp exhibits a very dense situation in terms of reference and micro-sensors networks with 9 reference stations, 12 collocated sensors and 22 non-collocated micro-sensors.
+In this article, we illustrate the application of calibration methods based on the GWR paradigm to the so-called Antwerp dataset (\cite{Dataset_Anvers, Data_Anvers}) proposed by the Joint Research Center to study AirSensEUR low-cost sensors (\cite{ASE_TechA, ASE_TechB}).
+Antwerp exhibits a very dense situation in terms of reference and low-cost sensors networks with 9 reference stations, 12 collocated sensors and 22 non-collocated low-cost sensors.

 The paper is organized as follows.
 Section 2 provides materials and methods.
-We first present the study area, the micro-sensors and reference analyzers of the SensEURCity dataset in Antwerp, the data preprocessing.
+We first present the study area, the low-cost sensors and reference analyzers of the SensEURCity dataset in Antwerp, the data preprocessing.
 Then, the structure of the Geographically Weighted Regression (GWR) model is presented together with model estimation and hyper-parameters selection.
 Section 3 is dedicated to the low-cost sensors calibration proposal together with the validation scheme.
-Section 4 addresses calibration results for NO$_2$ on the Antwerp dataset, together with some remarks about the estimated GWR model, the spatial character of estimated coefficients, opening the the possibility to calibrate non-collocated micro-sensors.
+Section 4 addresses calibration results for NO$_2$ on the Antwerp dataset, together with some remarks about the estimated GWR model, the spatial character of estimated coefficients, opening the the possibility to calibrate non-collocated low-cost sensors.
 Section 5 contains a short conclusion and discussion.

-\section{Materials and methods}
+\section{MATERIALS AND METHODS}